milofultz/swiki/README.md

 ## Future Improvements

+- Handle multiple pages with the same title.
+Show error that two pages cannot have the same title and one **will** be overridden.
+Don't let it fail silently!
 - Add tags for categorical linking by meta ideas, like "#activities", etc.
+- Add a test suite using `unittest`

 [Markdown]: https://spec.commonmark.org/0.29/